ohbm/osr2021/volunteers.md

 title: Volunteers
 ---

-The core OSR team were elected into these roles in July 2019, as part of the [OHBM Open Science Special Interest Group](https://ossig.netlify.app/) (OS-SIG).
+The core OSR team were elected as part of the [OHBM Open Science Special Interest Group](https://ossig.netlify.app/) (OS-SIG).

+### A special thanks to our volunteers!
+Our call for volunteers to help build a great Open Science Room was met with enthusiasm!
+We now have multiple teams up and running and we're very excited about what's next.
+We are so grateful to be part of such an engaging and helpful community.
+Thank you all!

 <br>